-Price comparison websites, also known as comparison shopping engines, are essential for getting the best deals on the Web, especially when you don’t have the time to hunt down coupons (use these online coupon sites) or wait for good deals to come around (how to find deals and discounts).
+Price comparison websites, also known as price comparison engines, are essential for getting the best deals on the web—especially when you don’t have the time to hunt down coupons (use these online coupon sites) or wait for good deals to come around (how to find deals and discounts).

-- Wide selection of vendors and product categories;
+- A wide selection of vendors and product categories

-Google Shopping is an example of what Google does best: scraping data from around the Web and presenting it to you in a way that’s clean, straightforward, and usable.
+Google Shopping is a good example of what Google does best: scraping data from around the web and presenting it to you in a way that’s clean, straightforward, and usable.
 And best of all, the price comparison feature is part of the search engine itself.

 To use it, all you have to do is search for a product under the Shopping section.
 After selecting one of the results, you’ll see a few photos, a product description, any available reviews, and most importantly, pricing information from dozens of retailers.